Fortnite Battle Royale: Development

+Pre-release

 Donald Mustard (pictured in 2011) was one of the key figures at Epic during the development of Fortnite Battle Royale.

 Fortnite had first been announced by Epic Games in 2011, considered to be a combination of Minecraft and Left 4 Dead, with four players cooperating to scavenge resources and build fortifications, traps, weapons, and other objects to survive attacks from monsters.
 The game experienced a prolonged development period due to external industry pressures, including a shift toward a games-as-a-service model, and internal changes within Epic, such as a shift in focus to their first free-to-play title, Paragon.
 During this time, Epic reached an agreement with Tencent, granting the company approximately 40% ownership in exchange for support in transitioning to a games-as-a-service model and access to the Chinese video game market.
 In June 2017, Epic confirmed that Fortnite was planned for release in 2018, with a paid early access period starting one month later.
 The game was otherwise intended to be a free-to-play title supported by microtransactions.
 Upon entering early access, the game featured its primary gameplay mode, "Save the World", in which teams of up to four players worked cooperatively to survive and complete objectives on procedurally generated maps.